aaomidi/se311-winter-2018/Homework/02/README.md

 #### Eclipse

 1. Make sure you have Eclipse Oxygen 4.7.2.
 (Different versions may work, but there are no guarantees.)
-2. File -> Import -> Maven -> Existing Maven Projects
+2. File -> Open Projects from File System or Archive
-3. Root Directory -> Folder where this readme is located.
+3. Enter the path to the directory where the project is located.
-4. Make sure Projects and Add Project(s) to working set is checked. -> Finish
-6. Right click on the main class (HW1.java)
-7. Run it with the argument `config.json`
+4. Press Finish.
+5. Run.

 ### Configuration